Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.md

 # Check "file-size" - Overview

-Checks the size of a file, in bytes.
+Checks the size for a file in bytes, ignoring directories as the size of a directory is not consistently defined across filesystems, and never is the size of the contents.
 The plugin is able to follow symlinks.
 Depending on the file and user (e.g. running as 'icinga') sudo (sudoers) is needed.
+It supports glob in accordance with https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob (python3) or https://docs.python.org/2.7/library/glob.html (python2).
+Beware that using recursive globs might cause high memory usage.
+Also note that there are small differences in recursive file matching between python2 and python3.

 We recommend to run this check every 15 minutes.